lostSail0r/Pick-a-Politician/README.md

 # Pick-a-Politician
-Who do you side with? - A humorous look at politics http://www.cgfixit.com/help.html
+Who do you side with? - A humorous look at politics <br>
+http://www.cgfixit.com/help.html

 Description: Heavily inspired by http://isidewith.com, this purpose of this game is to allow